What Do Laughing Kookaburras Find So Funny?

 Why Does the Kookaburra Laugh?

-They also vocalize to establish hierarchies within the family group and sometimes kookaburras engage in something like "bill wrestling" to decide who will be the last bird standing.
-But Grove says what's really interesting is that the kookaburra's laugh has been mistaken for other, larger animals – sometimes on purpose.
+They also vocalize to establish hierarchies within the family group, and sometimes kookaburras engage in something like "bill wrestling" to decide who will be the last bird standing.

 Advertisement

-In the wild, kookaburras eat everything from insects, fish and rodents, to other birds and snakes.
+In the wild, kookaburras eat everything from insects, fish and mice, to other birds, snakes and small reptiles.
 Farmers in Western Australia and New Zealand, where the kookaburra was introduced, consider the bird a pest because it will prey on their fowl.

 "They generally lay a clutch of about three eggs," says Grove.
 "Both parents incubate the eggs for 24 to 26 days and then they usually fledge by 32 to 40 days."